paritytech/substrate-api-sidecar/CHAIN_INTEGRATION.md

  To determine what controllers to include, one must consider the runtime logic, specifically what pallets the chain uses.
 It is important to keep in mind the assumptions the service's logic makes and what exact pallets the service queries.
 E.g. in order to use [`PalletsStakingProgressController`](/src/controllers/pallets/PalletsStakingProgressController.ts), one would check [`PalletsStakingProgressService.ts`](/src/services/pallets/PalletsStakingProgressService.ts).
 There one would see it queries `staking`, `sessions`, `babe` pallets and makes certain assumptions about how the pallets are used together in the runtime.

-In some circumstance, a chain may need a new path, modify a path or altered bushiness logic for a path it.
+In some circumstance, a chain may need a new path, modify a path or altered business logic for a path.
 Path changes that help a chain support custodial wallets will be given priority.
 Breaking path changes are strongly not preferred.

 ##### Basic balance transfer support